LemLib/LemLib/docs/tutorials/2_configuration.md

 ## Drivetrain

 First, we need to configure the motors on our drivetrain.
-Each motor has 3 properties: the port its connected to, whether its reversed or not, and what cartridge is installed (AKA gearbox).
+Each motor has 3 properties: the port it's connected to, whether it's reversed or not, and what cartridge is installed (AKA gearbox).

 ```{important}
 Motors are on the left side of the robot from the robot's point of view.